 The significance of Bommai Golu during Navaratri

-Durga-Puja and Dussehra festivals during the Navaratri season are quite well known and celebrated on a large scale, thus, hogging the limelight; while the humble and simple Navaratri Golu Pandigai of South-India remains obscure.
+Durga-Puja and Dussehra festivals during the Navaratri season are quite well known and celebrated on a large scale, thus, hogging the limelight; while the humble and simple Navaratri Golu Pandigai or the Golu festival of South-India remains obscure.